-Camposol is not so much a town, but a very large urbanization, almost 5,000 villas have been built around the Camposol 18 hole golf course.
-It is located near the hamlet of Saladillo, in the municipality of Mazarrón, with views over the surrounding countryside to the Sierra de Espuña and Sierra Moreras mountains.
+Camposol is not so much a town, but a large urbanisation, with almost 5,000 villas built around the 18-hole Camposol golf course.
+It is located near the hamlet of Saladillo, in Mazarrón municipality, and offers views over the surrounding countryside to the Sierra de Espuña and Sierra Moreras mountains.

-The urbanization has a variety of shops, bars, supermarkets, restaurants, post office, petrol station, and a medical centre on site.
-The town of Mazarrón is just 10 minutes drive and the airport in Corvera is 25 minutes by car.
-Puerto de Mazarrón, just 3 km from the town of Mazarrón, has 35 kilometres of unspoilt beaches.
-The urbanization is home to 3.500 full-time residents of all nationalities with the British being the largest group.
+The urbanisation has a variety of shops, bars, supermarkets and restaurants, as well as a post office, petrol station and medical centre on site.
+The town of Mazarrón is just a 10-minute drive away and Corvera Murcia Airport is 25 minutes by car.
+Puerto de Mazarrón, three kilometres from Mazarrón, has 35 kilometres of unspoilt beaches.
+The urbanisation is home to 3,500 full-time residents of all nationalities, with the British being the largest group.

 More info here

 The fertile inland plains produce an abundance of fresh fruit and vegetables, seafood is caught daily by the local fishing fleet, and farmed meat and game are brought down from the mountains, ensuring a rich culinary selection to suit every taste – with rice being prominent.

 - Arroz y Conejo – Rice with Rabbit

 - Arroz de Verduras – Rice and Vegetables

 - Arroz y Costillejas – Rice and Ribs